gilo9/Portfolio/README.md

 * Enhancing my blockchain-based platform with additional security and usability features.
 * Exploring decentralized applications (DApps) and smart contract optimization techniques.
+* Understand AI and AI driven solutions
+* Implementation and use cases of cloud technolgies wihtin business

 ## 📫 Connect With Me